 •You can perform a manual installation of the agent on each target machine

-•You can install agents via the cloud using Protect Cloud
+•You can install agents via the cloud using Security Controls Cloud

 A manual installation is fine if you only have a small number of machines.
 If you have a large target base, however, the recommendation is to perform the agent installations via the cloud.